h2oai/wave/website/blog/2021-03-08-ml-release.md

 [..., False, True, True, True, False, False, ...]
 ```

 We can use scikit-learn [confusion_matrix()](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) function to compute the matrix values.
-The function accepts the `y_true` as the correct values and `y_pred` as predicted, estimated values.
+The function accepts the `y_true` as the correct values and `y_pred` as the predicted values.
 Let's compute these based on an arbitrary `threshold` and pass the values to the function:

 ```py {3,4}
 from sklearn.metrics import confusion_matrix